RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 2.md

 C	is	incorrect	because	retention	refers	to	storing	and	archiving	of	data for	a	period	of	time	to	meet	regulations	or	policies.

-### Qustion # 17 - What	vehicle	will	delineate	the	responsibilities	for	compliance	and	datacollection	pursuant	to	an	eDiscovery	request?
+### Qustion # 17 - What	vehicle	will	delineate	the	responsibilities	for	compliance	and	data collection	pursuant	to	an	eDiscovery	request?
 A.	SLA
 B.	Contract
 C.	Regulation
 D.	SOW
 Correct Answer: B.
 When	dealing	with	possible	eDiscovery	in	a	cloud	environment, where	responsibilities	are	a	shared	between	the	cloud	customer	and cloud	provider,	it	is	essential	for	the	contract	to	outline	responsibilities and	the	requirements	for	their	completion,	including	time requirements.

-A	is	incorrect	because	a	service	level	agreement	(SLA)	is	used	to determine	if	contractual	obligations	are	being	met,	based	on	agreedupon	metrics	and	requirements.
+A	is	incorrect	because	a	service	level	agreement	(SLA)	is	used	to determine	if	contractual	obligations	are	being	met,	based	on	agreed upon	metrics	and	requirements.

 C	is	incorrect	because	regulations	play	a	key	role	in	the	scope	and requirements	of	an	eDiscovery	order;	they	are	not	a	factor	in	how information	is	collected	or	the	specific	responsibilities	for	its collection.